mdvanes/stereo-8-aaos/README.md

 - FIXED v1.0.24 bug: topbar (statusbar) on car is black with dark text (only during the day) (not reproducable on emulator)
 - FIXED v1.0.24 enhancement: add a force reload button in Settings (although it still seems to have a memory leak)
 - FIXED v1.0.24 enhancement: mark an album as "local favorite"
-- v1.0.25 enhancement: background can also show album cover
+- FIXED v1.0.25 enhancement: background can also show album cover
-- v1.0.25 bug: if there are no entries in Favorites, you can't pull down to refresh
+- FIXED v1.0.25 bug: if there are no entries in Favorites, you can't pull down to refresh
-- v1.0.25 enhancement: implement buttons for multiple radio stations
+- FIXED v1.0.25 enhancement: implement buttons for multiple radio stations
-- v1.0.25 enhancement: add an dedicated extra line to bottombar for programme & presentor
+- FIXED v1.0.25 enhancement: add an dedicated extra line to bottombar for programme & presentor
-- v1.0.26 bug: when radio playing and click on a song to play, the interval for radio switches back to radio meta data.
+- FIXED v1.0.26 bug: when radio playing and click on a song to play, the interval for radio switches back to radio meta data.
 Only on Android, not on Web!
-- v1.0.26 enhancement: sort favorites
+- FIXED v1.0.26 enhancement: sort favorites
-- v1.0.26 enhancement: show artist in favorites list
+- FIXED v1.0.26 enhancement: show artist in favorites list
-- v1.0.26 enhancement: toggle show ffwd button
+- FIXED v1.0.26 enhancement: toggle show ffwd button
-- v1.0.26 enhancement: added test for offline playing
+- FIXED v1.0.26 enhancement: added test for offline playing

-- enhancement: add offline mode for playlists and albums (not songs) (remove expo-file-system from package.json if not used)
+- v1.0.27 enhancement: Extract radio meta logic and add for other stations
+- v1.0.27 bug: handle eligibility issues from Google Play feedback

+- enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver & https://reactnative.dev/docs/backhandler
+- enhancement: show something on the car home screen instead of just the app name
 - Cache bust radio meta
-- Extract radio meta logic and add for Sky
 - bug: correctly handle stopping radio & nowPlaying setInterval when playing from Playlist or Library
-- bug: see mail after publish with eligibility issues
-- enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver & https://reactnative.dev/docs/backhandler
-- enhancement: show something on the car home screen instead of just the app name
+- enhancement: add offline mode for playlists and albums (not songs) (remove expo-file-system from package.json if not used)